Pacific Southwest, Region 9: Superfund

 EPA’s selected remedy is a groundwater pump and treat system intended to intercept and remove contaminated groundwater spreading from the 160-acre source area.
 The 160-acre source area is where most or all of the contaminants entered the groundwater and testing has identified the highest levels of groundwater contamination.

-The remedy will include the construction and operation of two groundwater extraction wells; liquid-phase granular activated carbon (LGAC) to remove trichloroethene (TCE) and other volatile organic compounds (VOCs) from the extracted groundwater; ion exchange to remove perchlorate from the extracted groundwater; pipelines and pumps to convey the treated water from the treatment plant to one or more local water utilities for distribution to the utility’s customers as drinking water supply; and a groundwater monitoring program.
-The estimated cost of the remedy is $13 million for design and construction, and over $1 million for annual operation and maintenance.
-See the Record of Decision for additional details.
-Design work on the project was completed in 2014, described below.
-Construction is expected to begin early to mid 2015.
+Design work on the project was completed in 2014, as described below.
+The remedy includes groundwater extraction wells; liquid-phase granular activated carbon (LGAC) to remove trichloroethene (TCE) and other volatile organic compounds (VOCs) from the extracted groundwater; an ion exchange system to remove perchlorate from the extracted groundwater; pipelines and pumps to convey the treated water from the treatment plant to the city of Rialto's drinking water distribution system; and a groundwater monitoring program.
+The estimated cost of the remedy is $14 million for design and construction, and over $1 million for annual operation and maintenance.

 The RI/FS Report, proposed cleanup plan, Record of Decision, and Administrative Record Index are available in the "Documents and Reports" section below.
-To obtain documents listed in the Administrative Record Index, contact the EPA Superfund Records Center at (415) 820-4700.
+To obtain documents listed in the Administrative Record Index, contact the EPA Superfund Records Center.
+Contact information is provided below.

 In 2013, EPA reached an agreement with Emhart Industries to design, construct, and operate EPA's September 2010 "Source Area Operable Unit" groundwater remedy, using Emhart's funds and funds from other settling parties, including the Department of Defense.
 See the "Potentially Responsible Party" section below for more information.

-Design work on the remedy was completed in 2013 and 2014.
-As a first step in the design, Emhart's consultants developed a numerical groundwater flow model of the Rialto-Colton groundwater basin.
-In June 2013, EPA used the results of modeling simulation, and other information, to select groundwater extraction rates and locations for the design of the Source Area remedy.
-Design specifications and drawings were prepared in late 2013 and 2014, and approved by EPA in May 2014.
-Construction of a new groundwater extraction well, new water treatment systems, and pipelines is expected to begin in early to mid 2015.
-As part of the design process, Emhart installed four additional groundwater monitoring wells in late 2013 and early 2014, and will be installing three additional wells in 2015.
-Summaries of results for the first four wells and from existing wells in the Source Area OU are available in the Technical Documents section below, in reports prepared in July and October 2014.
+Design work on the remedy was largely completed in 2013 and 2014.
+As a first step in the design, Emhart's consultants developed a numerical groundwater flow model of the Rialto-Colton groundwater basin that was used to select groundwater extraction rates and locations for the design of the Source Area remedy.
+Construction of a new water treatment systems, pipelines, and a new groundwater extraction well began in fall 2015 and was largely completed in early 2017.
+As part of the design process, Emhart installed six additional groundwater monitoring wells (EMW-01, 03, 04, 05, 06, 07) in late 2013 and early 2014.
+Summaries of results from the new wells and from existing wells in the Source Area OU are available in the Technical Documents section below, in reports prepared in July 2014, October 2014, April 2015, October 2015, and November 2016.

-EPA expects to make a decision about the need for soil cleanup and a second groundwater cleanup remedy in 2015.
-To provide information needed to support that decision, EPA completed testing between 2008 and 2012 and has entered into an agreement with the Goodrich Corporation to complete additional testing and engineering evaluations as part of a second RI/FS for the site.
+EPA expects to make a decision about the need for soil cleanup and a second groundwater cleanup remedy in late 2018 or early 2019.
+To provide information needed to support that decision, EPA completed testing between 2008 and 2012 and entered into an agreement with the Goodrich Corporation to complete additional testing and engineering evaluations as part of a second RI/FS for the site.

-As part of the "Mid-basin Operable Unit," three multi-level groundwater monitoring wells were installed and tested in 2013, and two more wells installed in 2014.
-Existing groundwater wells are generally tested annually - the most recent sampling event was completed in August 2014.
-Summaries of 2013 and 2014 testing results are available in the Technical Documents section below.
+As part of the "Mid-basin Operable Unit," three multi-level groundwater monitoring wells were installed and tested in 2013, two more wells installed in 2014, and an additional well cluster in 2016.
+Two more well clusters are planned for late 2017.
+Existing groundwater wells are generally tested annually.
+Summaries of 2013, 2014, 2015, and 2016 testing results are available in the Technical Documents section below.

-As part of the "Soils Operable Unit," Goodrich Corp has installed and sampled two 400' vapor monitoring wells (SV-4 and SV-5) near a former disposal pit.
-A third vapor monitoring well (SV-6) will be installed and sampled in 2015.
+As part of the "Soils Operable Unit," Goodrich Corp has installed and sampled six 400' vapor monitoring wells (SV-4 through SV-9) near a former disposal pit.
+A final report providing sampling results is expected in late 2017.

 Potentially Responsible Parties